10 Of The Craziest Laws In Louisiana

 9. Snakes are not allowed within 200 yards of the Mardi Gras parade route, and TV reporters are not allowed to throw doubloons or throws during any parade.
 So, unfortunately, that means all TV anchors will have to suffer while doing the Mardi Gras second line along the parade route instead.
 Snakes will have to catch all the action on Facebook.

 10.“Fake” wrestling matches are prohibited.
 That's pretty laughable, considering New Orleans has hosted Wrestlemania 30 and 34!
-I assume NOPD had their hand's full serving-up smackdowns the enforce the law!
+I assume NOPD had their hands full serving up smackdowns to enforce the law!
 By the way, Dave & Busters New Orleans is hosting Tag Team's Wrestlemania 39 Sat.
 April 1, 2023, on several humungous screens!